go-air/pal/doc/pal.md

 Memory locations are modelled as a set of nodes (as in nodes in a graph), called _mems_.
 For example, mems may correspond to global variables, local variables, the result of calls to 'malloc', function declarations, etc.  Mems also be specific to control flow and/or call flow context.
-However, gPal leaves this opaque to the user.
+However, pal leaves this opaque to the user.

 Sets of mems may or may not support non-constant values for their size.
 For non-constant